 Cutworms can also eat the leaves of young plants, however, it is not normally an issue unless there is a heavy infestation.

 Sunflower moths and grasshoppers are the most dangerous to sunflowers by eating on foliage and destroying the plant, but again, this is normally only when there is a large infestation.

-Although sunflowers rarely suffer from disease, the most common issue with is actually stem rot.
+Although sunflowers rarely suffer from disease, the most common issue a gardener will notice is actually stem rot.
 Take care to not overwater the plant, and avoid wetting the bloom when possible.